javelit/docs/content/deploy/concepts/dependencies.md

 }
 ```

-*Read the [embedded installation documentation](/get-started/installation/embedded-vanilla) for more on how to install Jeamlit in a Maven/Gradle project.*
+*Read the [embedded installation documentation](/get-started/installation/embedded-vanilla) for more on how to install Javelit in a Maven/Gradle project.*

-When launched as an embedded server, Jeamlit uses the current Java runtime classpath.
+When launched as an embedded server, Javelit uses the current Java runtime classpath.
-This typically includes the Jeamlit JAR itself and any libraries already loaded by the JVM.
+This typically includes the Javelit JAR itself and any libraries already loaded by the JVM.
-Include any dependency you need as you would usually do in your build too, it will be available to the Jeamlit app.
+Include any dependency you need as you would usually do in your build too, it will be available to the Javelit app.

 ## Standalone mode
-Jeamlit can be launched as a standalone app server with the following:
+Javelit can be launched as a standalone app server with the following:

 ```
-jeamlit run App.java
+javelit run App.java
 ```

-*Read the [standalone installation documentation](/get-started/installation#standalone-cli-and-app-runner) for more on how to install the Jeamlit CLI.*
+*Read the [standalone installation documentation](/get-started/installation#standalone-cli-and-app-runner) for more on how to install the Javelit CLI.*

-In standalone mode, there are 2 ways to add dependencies to the Jeamlit app:
+In standalone mode, there are 2 ways to add dependencies to the Javelit app:

 1. **Command-line argument**
     You can explicitly provide additional JAR files or directories via command-line argument.

     ```bash
-    java -jar jeamlit-${JEAMLIT_VERSION}-all.jar run MyApp.java -cp "/path/to/libs/*:/path/to/classes"
+    java -jar javelit-${JEAMLIT_VERSION}-all.jar run MyApp.java -cp "/path/to/libs/*:/path/to/classes"
     ```

 2. **JBang-style Dependencies**